The Magnificent Seven: Ranking Tom Brady's Super Bowl wins

 QB rating 86.2

-Bledsoe suffered a serious chest injury in Week 2 and was replaced by Brady, the unsung 199th pick in the 2000 draft, who had completed one pass for six yards in his rookie season.
+Bledsoe suffered a serious chest injury in Week 2 and was replaced by Brady, the unsung 199th pick in the 2000 draft, who had completed 1 pass for 6 yards in his rookie season.

 The Patriots went 11-5 after a 3-4 start but they headed to the Super Bowl as 14-point underdogs against the slick Rams, whose awesome offense — led by QB Kurt Warner, receivers Torry Holt and Isaac Bruce, and running back Marshall Faulk — was known as The Greatest Show on Turf.